MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-Tests.md

 ---

-# BTP Supported Tests
+# Currently Supported BTP Tests

-The following are the currently supported tests:
+These are the currently supported tests.
+Additional tests are planned and under development.
+Updates will be listed here as they become available.

 - [Pairing Tests](testing-BTP-tests-pairing.md)
 - [HID Tests](testing-BTP-tests-hid.md)

-Many more tests are planned, and currently being worked on.
-Check back on later releases for an updated list.